douglasteeple/AE0732/README.md

 # AE0732 Programming Excercise

-This excercise implements both a class with the given methods and a command line driver to excercise the methods with test images.
+This excercise implements both a class with the methods given in the project definition and a command line driver to excercise the methods with test images.

 ## Class ImageAnalysisService